typelevel/Laika/docs/using-laika/sbt.md

 * A template file `default.template.<format>` that gets applied to all markup files in this directory (and its subdirectories unless overridden).
-The suffix may be any output format in Laika that supports templating, currently this is `.html` for HTML output and `.fo` for PDF or XSL-FO output.
+The suffix may be any output format in Laika that supports templating, currently this is `.html` for HTML, `.epub.xhtml` for EPUB and `.fo` for PDF or XSL-FO output.
 A very basic HTML template may look like this:

         <html>